 Democracy and Justice examines the ideas of leading thinkers in the history of political thought and the questions they raise about the design of the political and social order.
 It considers the ways in which these thinkers have responded to the particular political problems of their day, and how they contribute to a broader conversation about human goods and needs, justice, democracy, and the relationship of the individual to the state.

 The aim of this course is to orient the student toward contemporary problems around the world.
 Themes may include intercultural communications, globalization and development, international relations, and global social issues such as AIDS, poverty, and environmental degradation.
-The course explores how information gets transmitted from one person to another and explains specific communication processes.
 It helps students become more conscious of how people can converse across cultures and ethnicities, step outside of their own experiences, and appreciate the positions of citizens from a variety of origins.